 “Epistemic rationality is a matter of proportioning one’s doxastic states to the evidence.
 For instance, one ought to believe p just in case one’s evidence sufficiently supports p.
 But when a subject has higher-order evidence that a doxastic state she is in is flawed, retaining that state doesn’t count as proportioning her beliefs to her overall evidence.
 Higher-order evidence is just more evidence.
 There is nothing puzzling about it”

-The suggestion is that higher-order evidence that one’s belief in p is flawed affects the degree of support that one’s total evidence lends to psuch evidence is ipso facto evidence against p.
+The suggestion is that higher-order evidence that one’s belief in p is flawed affects the degree of support that one’s total evidence lends to p, for such evidence is ipso facto evidence against p.
 I am very sympathetic to the thought that higher-order evidence should be treated as just more evidence.
-However, whether this will yield anything like the systematic sort of defeat that a lot of epistemologists are afteris far from clear.
+However, whether or not this will yield anything like the systematic sort of defeat that a lot of epistemologists are after – that is, a view respecting a principle along the lines of Higher-order defeat – is far from clear.

 First, one might wonder whether higher-order evidence has the desired effect on degrees of support.
 In effect, David Christensen argues that it is peculiar to such evidence that conditionalising on it leaves the degree to which one’s evidence supports the relevant proposition p intact.
 Whether or not this is right, I think the above line of thought runs into problems not deriving from any specific norms for belief-revision or credal dynamics.
 Assume for the sake of argument that conditionalising on higher-order evidence had the desired effect on one’s credences, and that conditionalisation was in fact the correct way of taking new evidence into account.
-Now consider evidence that one has been given a drug that makes , though one is in fact highly make mistakes in attempting to conditionalise on evidence.
+Now consider evidence that one has been given a drug that makes everything seem perfectly normal, though one is in fact highly likely to make mistakes in attempting to conditionalise on evidence.
 If new evidence ought to be taken into account by conditionalisation, one ought to conditionalise on this (and subsequent) evidence.
 But Higher-order defeat would suggest that the resulting doxastic states are defeated, for one would have evidence that they don’t result from conditionalising on one’s evidence.
 And so it looks like there is evidence that cannot be rationally taken into account by conditionalisation after all.

 This points to the kind of puzzle created by attempting to take systematic defeat by higher-order evidence seriously.
-In what follows I want to and to discuss different resolutions.
+In what follows I want to spell out the puzzle in more detail, and to discuss different resolutions.
 Ultimately, I think that each runs into problems that warrant re-evaluating principles like Higher-order defeat.
 I will begin by arguing that endorsing defeat by higher-order evidence creates pressure to adopt what I call a two-tiered theory of justification.

 II A two-tiered theory of justification